 RAVE French Laundry LinenCARE is the fine bed and table linens division of RAVE FabriCARE, a fabricare specialist based in Scottsdale, Arizona.

-We specialize in high thread count bed and table linens from Belgium, England, France, Ireland, Italy, Switzerland and the USA.
+For almost 30 years, we have specialized in high thread count bed and table linens from Belgium, England, France, Ireland, Italy, Switzerland and the USA.

 Now residents of the USA and Canada who are looking for extraordinary care for fine bed and table linens no longer have to send their fine bed and table linens to your local “bang and hang” dry cleaner and laundry.

 RAVE French Laundry LinenCARE has the old world techniques and new world technology necessary to gently restore your precious fabrics to their original beauty.

 Using a combination of delicate dry cleaning, wet cleaning, hand washing, blocking and/or restoration techniques to remove anything from perspiration, body oils, bodily secretions and lotions, creams and cosmetics on bed linens to food fats, beverage spills, wine spills and candle wax on table linens.

 Even old, oxidized yellow stains (in most cases).
 And discoloration caused by age or improper storage (in most cases).

 What’s more, we do all this with obsessive attention to detail and a commitment to delivering best of class bed and table linen care.
 And we do this without brushing, bleaching, boiling and baking the life out of your investment linens.